isomerpages/ura-lkywcp/pages/faq.md

 **How do I make a Stage A nomination?**

-You may make a nomination for a city using the official nomination form.
-As a nominator, you will be required to submit a recommendation letter to support your case for why the city should win the Prize.
-Please ensure that the city is agreeable to be nominated.
+Nominations are to be made using the official nomination form, accompanied by a recommendation letter to support your case why the city should win the Prize.
+Please ensure that the city has agreed to be nominated and will follow through the Stage B submission process.

 **How will I know if my nomination is received?**